nvidia-holoscan/holoscan-sdk/examples/ping_distributed/README.md

 #    and another worker in another machine.
 #    If `--fragments` is not specified, any fragment in the application will be chosen to run.
 # 1a.
 In the first machine (e.g. `10.2.34.56`):
+#    (add --gpu to transmit a GPU tensor instead of a host one)
 ${APP_DIR}/ping_distributed --driver --worker --address 10.2.34.56:10000
 # 1b.
 In the second machine:
 ${APP_DIR}/ping_distributed --worker --address 10.2.34.56:10000

 # 2. The following command will start the distributed app in a single process
+#    (add --gpu to transmit a GPU tensor instead of a host one)
 ${APP_DIR}/ping_distributed
 ```